nazariyv/ocean-data-leakage/README.md

 4. Has no keywords

 ### Conditions rationale & workings

+A note about why I dropped the `1-1` copy condition in favour of the `10%` of the original size condition (this therefore makes the total number of requirements specified on the task `5`, not `6`; and therefore, I have not implemented GDPR compliance).

+If you have `1-1` copy then that implies that `10%` of the dataset condition would have caught this condition even prior to it being evaluated.

+If your data is `10%` size or less of the original, then it is not a `1-1` copy.
+Therefore, there is no need in this condition.

+The time complexity of checking the size of the file, afaik, is better than checking a `1-1` copy.
+But I may be wrong, perhaps a checksum can always be calculated faster than the size computed.
+So don't quote me on that one.

 1. **Size**.
 Easy, all of the outputs have to be `10%` smaller than all of the inputs.
 2. **Not Encrypted**.
 Output after running the algo cannot be encrypted.
 I have decided to use entropy measure to determine if the output is encrypted.
 Please see the below for why we use the formula that we use (I have used `binwalk` tool as an inspiration for this)